parrot-07/Three-tier-Flask-app/README.md

 # Three-tier-Flask-app
-flask app with nginx for frontend and mysql for backend
+flask app with nginx for frontend and flask for backend that depends on mysql